big-data-lab-team/Sea/README.md

 In order to successfully run Sea alongside your application, you will need to provide some details in an `.ini` file called `sea.ini`.
 The following are the properties of the file:
 - `mount_dir`: This is the folder your application will directly interact with to access files in Sea.
 It is the "view" to Sea.
-- `n_sources`: The number of source directories in your file system.
+- `n_levels`: The number of source directory levels in your file system.
 Source directories are the directories that you would like Sea to use in order to speed up computation (e.g. tmpfs directories, local disk and Lustre)
 - `source_<X>` : The path of the source. `<x>` is a digit representing at which level of the hierarchy this file system should be found at (starts at 0 - top).
                  For instance, a tmpfs path should likely be at `source_0` and a Lustre path should be found at the bottom of the hierarchy (e.g. `source_2`